 The authors show that inefficiencies in the U.S. market for inflation-linked bonds can be exploited by informed traders who include survey estimates or inflation model forecasts in trades on breakeven inflation.
 The Treasury Inflation-Protected Securities market has yet to fulfill investors’ expectations as a low-risk, efficient, and liquid financial instrument.

-2. The Asset Allocations and Return Expectations of Institutional Investors, 2017 (with Joshua D. Rauh).
+1. The Return Expectations of Institutional Investors, 2017 (with Joshua D. Rauh).